robertofem/CycloneVSoC-examples/SD-operating-system/Angstrom-v2012.12/README.md

     * Ubuntu 12.04 32bit virtual machine running inside the previous Windows 7 in a VMWare virtual machine.
 Used to compile OS for the embedded system and to build the SD Card.
 All could be done inside an Ubuntu 12.04 machine installing Quartus II and Altera SoC EDS in it.

-SD card partitions and files
+2-SD card partitions and files
 ----------------------------
 As target board we are using DE1-SoC board from Terasic [4].
 As hardware project for the FPGA we are using GHRD (Golden Hardware Reference Design) provided by Terasic inside the DE1-SoC CD-ROM.
 We copy this folder in a location in the Windows 7 system.
 We will call this folder [de1_soc_GHRD] after this point.